glennbech/altpro/kalitypes/README.md

 ![image](https://github.com/user-attachments/assets/464cbd1f-af76-451d-aab9-9eccb762ed83)
-_this is an example printed with chemistry made from 4 year old Ferric Oxelate_
+_this is an example printed with chemistry made from 4 year old Ferric Oxelate, the paper does not clear to white and the paper gets a yelow stain_

 ## Exposure